cosminturca/List_of_tasks/README.md

 ![React Components Architecture](./react-components-architecture.png)

-# 8. Documentație API
+# 8. API Documentation

-Toate rutele sunt protejate și necesită autentificare prin Header-ul Authorization.
+All routes are protected and require authentication through the Authorization Header.

-**GET /api/tasks** Returnează lista sarcinilor asociate exclusiv utilizatorului autentificat.
+**GET /api/tasks** Returns the list of tasks associated exclusively with the authenticated user.

-**GET /api/tasks/:id** Returnează detaliile unei singure sarcini pe baza ID-ului (doar dacă aparține utilizatorului).
+**GET /api/tasks/:id** Returns the details of a single task based on its ID (only if it belongs to the user).

-**POST /api/tasks** Creează o nouă sarcină validată.
+**POST /api/tasks** Creates a new validated task.
 Body: { title, description, priority, deadline, category }.

-**PUT /api/tasks/:id** Actualizează o sarcină existentă (modificare status, conținut sau prioritate).
+**PUT /api/tasks/:id** Updates an existing task (status, content, or priority changes).

-**DELETE /api/tasks/:id** Șterge permanent o sarcină din baza de date.
+**DELETE /api/tasks/:id** Permanently deletes a task from the database.

-# 9. Rute Frontend
+# 9. Frontend Routes

-**Rute Publice:** /login – Pagina de autentificare.
-Dacă utilizatorul este deja logat, este redirecționat automat către Dashboard.
+**Public Routes:** /login – The authentication page.
+If the user is already logged in, they are automatically redirected to the Dashboard.

-**Rute Protejate (Private):**/ (Root) încarcă componenta \<TaskBoard /\>.
+**Protected (Private) Routes:**/ (Root) loads the <TaskBoard /> component.

-# 10. Concluzii
+# 10. Conclusions

-List Of Tasks demonstrează capacitatea de a construi o aplicație Full Stack funcțională și estetică.
-Utilizarea Tailwind CSS a permis o dezvoltare rapidă a interfeței, în timp ce arhitectura MERN asigură performanță și scalabilitate.
-Proiectul este pregătit pentru extinderi viitoare.
+List Of Tasks demonstrates the ability to build a functional and aesthetically pleasing Full Stack application.
+The use of Tailwind CSS enabled rapid interface development, while the MERN architecture ensures performance and scalability.
+The project is ready for future extensions.